Dav1dde/lumen/README.md

 lumen will only shutdown servers which were started by the plugin on unload.

-I personally recommend you to start your own `dcd-server` instance, since a fresh `dcd-server` startup which adds several include paths like phobos/druntime (lumen does that by default) take quite some time, and until the server didn't process all the include paths it doesn't respond to completion requests, which slows down the editor while trying to complete and also shows no completion tooltips at all.
-My `.xinitrc` has this entry:
+I personally recommend you to start your own `dcd-server` instance, since a fresh `dcd-server` startup, which adds several include paths like Phobos/druntime (lumen does that by default), takes quite some time.
+Until the server finished processing all include paths, it doesn't respond to completion requests.
+A not responding completion server slows down the editor and doesn't show any completion tooltips.
+My `.xinitrc` has this entry, to start the `dcd-server` together with X:

     dcd-server -p9977 >~/.dcd.log 2>&1 &

-Also my `~/.config/dcd` contains paths to Phobos and druntime, this basically provides me instant completions directly after starting KDevelop.
+Also I recommend to add Phobos and druntime to your `~/.config/dcd`.
+This makes sure you get completions instantly after starting KTextEditor, Kate oder KDevelop.